-- 3.49 Requiring the Commission to promote life-long learning for the people of Wales, by providing a range of educational and training opportunities, reflects the importance of it working towards a tertiary education sector which serves the needs of people of all ages and with different interests, competencies, needs and aspirations. - 3.50 This duty also builds on one of the four purposes of education, as set out by the Welsh Government in relation to the curriculum reforms already delivered, namely empowering children and young people to be ambitious, capable learners, ready to learn throughout their lives. - 3.51 The Commission will need to be mindful of valuing equally: vocational and academic, full-time and part-time, classroom, both in-person and remote, and work based settings.
+- 3.42 Requiring the Commission to promote life-long learning, equality of opportunity and participation in tertiary education reflects the importance of it supporting the achievement of a tertiary education sector which serves the needs of people of all ages and with different interests, competencies, needs and aspirations. - 3.43 The Commission must also promote increased participation in the carrying out of research and innovation in Wales by persons who are members of groups currently under-represented as a result of social, cultural, economic or organisational factors, building and supporting research capability within these under-represented groups, and helping to break down those barriers that exist within the system. - 3.44 The duty to encourage participation in tertiary education is an expansion of the duty in the Draft Bill to encourage participation in further education or training and extends its reach to incorporate all aspects of tertiary education.
+It will now be a core part of the Commission's overall aims. - 3.45 These duties build on one of the four purposes of education, as set out by the Welsh Government in relation to the curriculum reforms already delivered, namely empowering children and young people to be ambitious, capable learners, ready to learn throughout their lives. - 3.46 The Commission will also need to be mindful of valuing equally: vocational and academic, full-time and part-time, classroom, both in-person and remote, and work based settings.

-Participation in tertiary education
+Collaboration and continuous improvement in tertiary education